 Brown Sugar Kitchen

 This is an honorary mention since Brown Sugar Kitchen made the 2017 list!
 Chef and owner Tanya Holland opened Brown Sugar Kitchen in 2008 on Mandela Parkway in West Oakland, but that location closed in the latter half of 2017 to make way for Holland's projects in Uptown Oakland and the San Francisco Ferry Building.
-For anyone that has been missing the buttermilk fried chicken and Holland's other signature items, the Ferry Building location just opened!
+For anyone that has been missing the buttermilk fried chicken and Holland's other signature items, both the Ferry Building and Oakland locations are now open!

 Despite making its mark as one of the best Texas inspired BBQ eateries in the bay, cooking Barbeque wasn’t always owner and chef Matt Horn’s goal.
 According to Horn’s bio, after grilling a particularly bad batch of spare ribs, Horn vowed to “never cook bad cue again” and took to his Grandmother’s backyard to perfect the art of pit-smoking meats.
 To say Horn has honed his meat-smoking techniques is an understatement; with days to prepare between each pop-up, no shortage of time and dedication is put towards preparing meats (including brisket, homemade sausage and pork cuts), as well as homemade rubs and sauces.